 Alum Powder

-Potassium aluminum sulfate, also known as alum powder, is one method of prolonging the life of your freshly-cut coneflower blooms.
+Potassium aluminum sulfate, also known as alum powder, prolongs the life of your freshly-cut coneflower blooms.
 Alum powder is traditionally used when pickling vegetables because it helps keep them crisp and fresh.
 In addition, alum powder consists of potassium aluminum sulfate crystals, which you can usually find near pickling spices in a supermarket.

-Alum powder helps preserve cut flowers because it stimulates the stem to absorb more water.
+Alum powder helps preserve cut flowers by stimulating the stem to absorb more water.
 When refilling the vase, use alum powder each time you recut your coneflower stem.
 Before placing the stem back into the water, dip the base of the stem into some alum powder.

 Boiling Water Treatment